No. 1 in Heaven: Production

 Nº 1 in Heaven had a dramatically different sound from that of Sparks' previous seven studio albums.
-The group dropped the standard guitar, bass and piano from its musical palette and the new sound was dominated by layered sequencers and synthesizers, underpinned by the drums and percussion of Keith Forsey.
-Russell Mael's distinctive falsetto was overlaid in a number of overdubs and complemented by backing vocalists.
+The group dropped the standard guitar, bass guitar, and piano from its musical palette, and the new sound was dominated by layered sequencers and synthesizers, underpinned by the drums and percussion of Moroder collaborator Keith Forsey.
+Russell Mael's distinctive falsetto was extensively layered with overdubs and backing vocalists.
+Aside from Ron's lyrics and Russell's vocals, musically, the sound of the album matched that of Moroder's trademark hi-NRG sound that had begun with "I Feel Love".

-Aside from Ron Mael's lyrics and Russell's vocals, musically, the sound of the album matched that of Moroder's trademark sound that had begun with Donna Summer's "I Feel Love" and had continued in much of his solo work, with songs like "Tryouts for the Human Race" and "La Dolce Vita" continuing in the vein of his work with Summer.
-This sound was also exemplified on Summer's 1977 studio album Once Upon a Time ("Now I Need You", "Working the Midnight Shift", "Queen for a Day") and 1979's Bad Girls (in songs like "Sunset People").

 The first US editions of Nº 1 in Heaven contained content identical to the original Virgin UK release, but later editions substituted the 12" extended mix of "Beat the Clock" for the album version.

 Release and critical reception

 Nº 1 in Heaven was promoted by the release of four singles over 1979.
-The first single, "La Dolce Vita", was released in early 1979 in European countries such as Germany and Italy but did not chart.
-"The Number One Song in Heaven" became the duo's first hit since "Looks, Looks, Looks" in 1975, reaching No. 14 in the UK and No. 5 on the Irish Singles Chart.
-"Beat the Clock" fared even better in the UK and reached the top ten in July of that year.
-The final single, "Tryouts for the Human Race" (released after the album), fared less well but still charted, hitting No. 45.
+The first single, "La Dolce Vita", was released in early 1979 in Europe but did not chart.
+"The Number One Song in Heaven" then became the duo's first hit since "Looks, Looks, Looks" in 1975, reaching No. 14 in the UK and No. 5 on the Irish Singles Chart.
+"Beat the Clock" fared even better in the UK, reaching the top ten in July of that year.
+The final single, "Tryouts for the Human Race", hit No. 45.
 All singles (except "La Dolce Vita") were released on picture disc/colored vinyl, with exclusive remixes/edits.
 The album itself, while reaching the charts in the UK and therefore faring better than Sparks' previous two studio albums, managed only one week at No. 73 in September 1979.